 A Traditional Kitchen Design for an On-The-Go Family

 Kitchen remodels are not always completed for the avid chef or entertainer.
 In fact, many times, it’s for on-the-go, busy families looking for a functional space.
 In this case, an on-the-go family with two high school-aged children needed to streamline their disjointed kitchen.
-Overall, they were looking for traditional-inspired space that allowed for homework and the preparation of quick, healthy snacks.
+Overall, they were looking for a traditional-inspired space that allowed for homework and the preparation of quick, healthy snacks.
 To achieve this, they called upon Normandy Designer Leslie Molloy, CKD.

 “Even if you aren’t a professional chef, there is still a need for a functional and beautiful kitchen,” said Leslie.
-“Additionally, when a kitchen is not heavily used, it can sometimes allow for a little more design freedom because cleaning and daily wear and tear is less of an issue.”
+“Additionally, when a kitchen is not heavily used, it can sometimes allow for a little more design freedom because cleaning and daily wear and tear are less of an issue.”

 “While the space is over-the-top and heavily detailed traditional, everything is done in a more current way,” noted Leslie.
 “For example, instead of framing tile over the range, the entire area has decorative tile and is framed in by corbels.”